We rely on the support of readers like you. Please consider supporting TheTorah.com.

 Gen 32:29 Said he, “Your name shall no longer be Jacob, but Israel (Yisraʾel), for you have striven (sarita) with beings divine and human, and have prevailed.”

-Jacob’s new name, Yisraʾel subtly recalls that of his grandmother Sarah, and his journey back into the land would echo that of his grandmother, and like her, he will eventually find his rest in Hebron/Mamre/Kiryat-arba after his own wanderings are over.
+Jacob’s new name, Yisraʾel will subtly recall that of his grandmother Sarah.
+His journey back into the land will echo that of his grandmother, and like her, he will eventually find his rest in Hebron/Mamre/Kiryat-arba after his own wanderings are done.

 Published